 Aging and Pension Reform: Extending the Retirement Age and Human Capital Formation

-Projected demographic changes in industrialized and developing countries vary in extent and timing but will reduce the share of the population in working age everywhere.
-Conventional wisdom suggests that this will increase capital intensity with falling rates of return to capital and increasing wages.
-This decreases welfare for middle aged agents with assets accumulated for retirement.
-This paper addresses three important adjustments channels to dampen these detrimental effects of ageing: investing abroad, endogenous human capital formation and increasing the retirement age.
-Although non of these suggestions is new in itself, we examine their effects jointly in one coherent model.
+Projected demographic changes in industrialized countries will reduce the share of the working-age population.
+Analyses based on standard OLG models predict that these changes will increase the capital-labor ratio.
+Hence, rates of return to capital decrease and wages increase with adverse welfare consequences for current middle aged asset rich agents.
+This paper addresses three important adjustments channels to dampen these detrimental effects of demographic change: investing abroad, endogenous human capital formation and increasing the retirement age.
 Our quantitative finding is that openness has a relatively mild effect.
 In contrast, endogenous human capital formation in combination with an increase in the retirement age has strong effects.
 Under these adjustments maximum welfare losses of demographic change for households alive in 2010 are reduced by about 3 percentage points.

 Suggested Citation: Suggested Citation